Dartmouth Food Festival (18-20 October 2019), Dartmouth, Devon

 - You can also travel to Kingswear by steam train from Torquay or get the ferry to Dartmouth from Totnes

-For a taste of the sea, cook this dish from The Bistro in Fowey – mussels, squid, octopus, samphire and cherry tomatoes sautéed with garlic, coriander, chilli and lime.
+For a taste of the sea, cook this delicious festival dish we tasted from the team at The Bistro in Fowey.
+They combined mussels, squid, octopus, samphire and cherry tomatoes and sautéed them with garlic, coriander, chilli and lime.
 Serve with olive focaccia bread.

 Dart Marina Hotel